Location.com logo

 Inconsistent Experiences

-While some customers reported positive experiences, others described negligence and misdiagnosis, indicating inconsistency in the quality of care.
+While some customers had positive experiences, others reported negligence and misdiagnosis, indicating a lack of consistency in the quality of care.

 5.0